MicrosoftDocs/azure-devops-docs/docs/test/navigate-test-plans.md

 ## Chart test cases and test results

-From the chart tab you can create various test case or test result charts.
-To learn how, see [Track test status, Charts](track-test-status.md).
+From the **Chart** tab, you can create various test case or test result charts.
+For more information, see [Track test status, Charts](track-test-status.md).

 ## Next steps

 > [!div class="nextstepaction"]
 > [Create test plans and test suites](create-a-test-plan.md)

 ## Related articles

 - [Run manual tests](run-manual-tests.md)